-When having a conversation with some friends the other day, we were talking about how most parents desire that their kids grow up to be good people.
-Of course there’s nothing wrong with hoping for this, and I couldn’t put my finger on it at the time, but I knew that just “being good people” is not what I want for our kids.
+When having a conversation with some friends the other day, we were talking about how most parents want their kids to grow up to be good people.
+Of course there’s nothing wrong with hoping for this, and I couldn’t put my finger on it at the time, but I knew that just “being good people” isn’t all that we want for our kids.
 For some reason the conversation made me feel unsettled inside.

 What kind of Mom am I to not want our kids to be good people?